-A protected order is defined to be a "-"protected bid or protected offer".
-A ""protected bid" or "protected offer" is an order to buy or sell an exchange-traded security, other than an option, that is displayed on a marketplace that provides automated functionality and about which information is provided to an information processor or an information vendor, as applicable, pursuant to Part 7 of Regulation 21-101 respecting Marketplace Operation.
-The term ""displayed on a marketplace" refers to the information about total disclosed volume on a marketplace.
-Volumes that are not disclosed or that are ""reserve" or hidden volumes are not considered to be ""displayed on a marketplace"...
-The order must be provided in a way that enables other marketplaces and marketplace participants to readily access the information and integrate it into their systems or order routers.
+- (1) A protected order is defined to be a "protected bid or protected offer".
+A "protected bid" or "protected offer" is an order to buy or sell an exchange-traded security, other than an option, that is displayed on a marketplace that provides automated functionality and about which information is provided to an information processor or an information vendor, as applicable, pursuant to Part 7 of Regulation 21/101 respecting Marketplace Operation (c.
+V-1.1, r.
+5).
+The term "displayed or a marketplace" refers to the information about total disclosed volume on a marketplace.
+Volumes that are not disclosed or that are "reserve" or hidden volumes are not donsidered to be "displayed on a marketplace".
+The order must be provided in a way that enables other marketplaces and marketplace participants to readily access the provided in an information and integrate it into their systems or order routers. - (2) Subsection 5.1(3) of Policy Statement to Regulation 21-101 respecting Marketplace Operation does not consider orders that are not immediately executable or that have special terms as "orders" that are required to be provided to an information processor or information vendor under Part 7 of Regulation 21-101 respecting Marketplace Operation.
+As a result, these orders are not considered to be "protected"

-Subsection 5.1(3) of Policy Statement to Regulation 21-101 respecting Marketplace Operation does not consider orders that are not immediately executable or that have special terms as ""orders" that are required to be provided to an information processor or information vendor under Part 7 of Regulation 21-101 respecting Marketplace Operation.
-As a result, these orders are not considered to be ""protected orders" under the definition in the Regulation and do not receive order protection.
+orders" under the definition in the Regulation and do not receive order protection.
 However, those executing against these types of orders are required to execute against all better-priced orders first.
 In addition, when entering a "special terms order" on a marketplace, if it can be executed against existing orders despite the special term, then the order protection obligation applies.